bez4pieci/berlin-buergeramt-appointments/README.md

 ### Notes

-- MacOS and Linux computers will not enter sleep mode while this script is running
+- MacOS and Linux computers will not enter sleep mode while the application is running

 ## Prerequisites